California plans to file lawsuit against Trump over National Guard deployment to protests

 Flash-bang grenades echoed out every few seconds into the evening.

-Federal agents arrested immigrants in LA's fashion district, in a Home Depot parking lot and at several other locations on Friday.
+On Friday, federal agents arrested immigrants in LA's fashion district, in a Home Depot parking lot and at several other locations.
 The next day, they were staging at a Department of Homeland Security office near another Home Depot in Paramount, which drew out protesters who suspected another raid.
 Federal authorities later said there was no enforcement activity at that Home Depot.

 The weeklong tally of immigrant arrests in the LA area climbed above 100, federal authorities said.
 Many more were arrested while protesting, including a prominent union leader who was accused of impeding law enforcement.